PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 meterpreter >
 ```

-I attempted to login with the provided credentials via ssh and was pleased to receive a shell which quickly netted the user flag and confirmed that jenkins was running in docker and gave me a host/port pairing.
+I attempted to login with the provided credentials via ssh and was pleased to receive a shell that quickly netted the user flag, confirmed that jenkins was running in docker and provided me a host/port pairing in the docker bridge network's subnet.

 ```
 root@kali:~/ctf# ssh aubreanna@10.10.215.86